paulkamsteeg/ru-ai-pacman/1-python/python-2.md

 However, as said above, the code has an error.
 You should fix to code, so that the desired result is produced.
 The fix can be anything you like, but should be fairly small (not a complete rewrite of the code), and the resulting code should work for any set of Albert Heijns.

 Try to make use of the techniques discussed earlier in this assignment.
 At the very least, you should place a breakpoint at a line in the code, then use the debugger to step through the lines while looking at the values of variables at different points.

+#### Final thoughts

+We hope that the techniques described in this tutorial will be useful in the coming projects.
+Debug mode is a powerful tool, allowing you to much more easily spot problems and errors in your code.

+There are a lot of features of debug mode that we haven't discussed, such as the ability to 'watch' variables and methods and change the values of variables on-the-fly.
+If you want to learn more about debugging techniques and how to use them in PyCharm, you could [look here](http://www.jetbrains.com/pycharm/webhelp/debugging.html)
+You are to hand in your solution to this problem as part of the homework.
+Good luck!